Is Rotten Wood Hiding in Your Home?

 Because of its tendency to spread, you should repair rotten wood ASAP when you discover it, and make sure you fix it completely.
 Otherwise, you will only face more serious and extensive repairs down the road.
 Ultimately, serious enough wood rot can even compromise your home’s structural integrity (look around your home – you see a lot of wood, right?).
 So, what should homeowners know about rotten wood?

 Causes of Rotten Wood

-Understanding wood rot is the first step towards fighting it, so take a minute to think about what causes wood to rot.
+Understanding wood rot is the first step toward fighting it, so take a minute to think about what causes wood to rot.
 It is actually fairly simple – lingering moisture in wood creates an environment conducive to fungi growth, which in turn causes the wood’s fibers to deteriorate.
 So, when water contacts an unprotected wood surface for a long enough period of time, the wood begins to rot.

 Lingering moisture on unprotected wood allows fungi to grow, eventually causing rot.

-Regardless of whether this process begins by rain collecting gently on your windowsill or a major leak pouring through your ceiling, wood rot can be astonishingly destructive.
+Regardless of whether this process begins with rain collecting gently on your windowsill or a major leak pouring through your ceiling, wood rot can be astonishingly destructive.
 Think about the places in your home where moisture could collect – on windowsills, near outside doors, or under sinks, for example.
 These areas are susceptible to wood rot, so keep your eye on them.

 Finding Rotten Wood

 So, how do you actually go about finding wood rot?
 You’ll need both your senses of sight and touch for this task, as well as a screwdriver, flashlight, and binoculars.
 Keep in mind that, although sometimes the rot you are looking for may be easily visible, in plain sight, quite often it will be hidden, for instance behind cracked paint or underneath siding.